Kage-233/kage-233.github.io/_pages/about.md

 ---

-I am an undergraduate student in [Fudan University](https://www.fudan.edu.cn/en/), majoring in **Statistics and Data Science**.
+I am an undergraduate student in [Fudan University](https://www.fudan.edu.cn/en/), majoring in **Statistics and Data Science** (2027 Expected).

-I am passionate about Machine Learning & Deep Learning, Statistical Analysis in Medical Diagnostics, and AI Agent Development.
+I am passionate about intersection of Statistics and Machine Learning & Deep Learning, as well as AI Agent Development.

-My research focuses on applying machine learning principles to extract key features and patterns from medical data, aiming to support more accurate and interpretable diagnostics.
-In parallel, I am also exploring the development of AI agent capable of leveraging large language models (LLMs) to independently complete complex tasks.
+My research focuses on applying machine learning principles to enhance the performance of artificial intelligence systems.
+In parallel, I am also exploring the development of AI agent capable of leveraging large language models (LLMs) to autonomously accomplish complex tasks.

 You can find my resume here: [Kunjun Shu's Resume](assets/resume.pdf)